German Shepherd Now

 • Soft-boiled or poached, equally fine

 The key rule is no added fats, salt, garlic, onion, or seasoning of any kind.
+Garlic and onion are toxic to dogs even in small amounts.
 Plain eggs only.
 What tastes bland to you is perfectly acceptable to your Shepherd.

 You can serve the egg on its own as a treat, crumble it over kibble, or mix it into a meal.
 Hard-boiled eggs also travel well, which makes them a convenient option if you train outdoors or need a high-value reward on the go.

-How Many Eggs Can a German Shepherd Have?
+How Many Eggs Can a German Shepherd Have per Week?

 The standard guideline is the 10% rule: treats and extras should make up no more than 10% of your dog’s daily caloric intake.
 One large egg has roughly 70 calories.

-For a typical adult Shepherd weighing 70 to 90 pounds and eating 1,500 to 2,000 calories per day, that means:
+For a typical adult Shepherd weighing 70 to 90 pounds and eating 1,500 to 2,000 calories per day, that means 1 to 2 eggs per day sits within safe limits.
+For most owners, the practical answer is a few eggs spread across the week rather than every day.

-Start with one egg a few times per week and see how your dog responds.
+Start at the baseline for your weight and see how your dog responds.
 Some Shepherds with sensitive stomachs may need a slower introduction.
+Eggs can also cause gas in some dogs, so if you notice increased flatulence, cut back and reintroduce more slowly.

 German Shepherd portrait with natural lighting